slackapi/node-slack-sdk/docs/_packages/oauth.md

 ### Storing installations in a database

-Although this package uses a default `MemoryInstallationStore`, it isn't recommended for production use since the access tokens it stores would be lost when the process terminates or restarts.
-Instead, `InstallProvider` has an option for supplying your own installation store, which is used to save and retrieve install information (like tokens) to your own database.
+Although this package uses a default `MemoryInstallationStore`, it isn't recommended for production purposes since the access tokens it stores are lost when the process terminates or restarts.
+To override this default, `InstallProvider` allows for supplying your own `installationStore`, which is then used to save and retrieve installation information (like tokens) to your own database.

+For more persistent storage during development, `FileInstallationStore` is a provided alternative to `MemoryInstallationStore` and is available for import and use directly from the package.
+Customizable options for this store include specifying the `baseDir`, `clientId`, and `historicalDataEnabled`.

-An installation store is an object that provides two methods: `storeInstallation`, and `fetchInstallation`. `storeInstallation` takes an `installation` as an argument, which is an object that contains all installation related data (like tokens, teamIds, enterpriseIds, etc). `fetchInstallation` takes in a `installQuery`, which is used to query the database.
+An installation store is an object that provides three methods: `storeInstallation`, `fetchInstallation`, and `deleteInstallation`. `storeInstallation` takes an `installation` as an argument, which is an object that contains all installation related data (like tokens, teamIds, enterpriseIds, etc). `fetchInstallation` and `deleteInstallation` both take in an `installQuery`, which is used to query the database.
 The `installQuery` can contain `teamId`, `enterpriseId`, `userId`, `conversationId` and `isEnterpriseInstall`.

 In the following example, the `installationStore` option is used and the object is defined in line.
 The methods are implemented by calling an example database library with simple get and set operations.